UniversitaDellaCalabria/uniCMS/docs/source/contents/description.md

 ````

-#### Django models
+#### Models

 This project is composed by the following applications:
-- *cms.contexts*, where websites, webpaths and EditorialBoard Users and Permissions can be defined
+- **cms.contexts**, where websites, webpaths and EditorialBoard Users and Permissions can be defined
-- *cms.templates*, where multiple page templates and page blocks can be managed
+- **cms.templates**, where multiple page templates and page blocks can be managed
-- *cms.medias*, specialized app for management, upload and navigation of media files.
+- **cms.medias**, specialized app for management, upload and navigation of media files.
-- *cms.menus*, specialized app for navigation bar creation and management.
+- **cms.menus**, specialized app for navigation bar creation and management.
-- *cms.carousels*, specialized app for Carousel and Slider creation and management.
+- **cms.carousels**, specialized app for Carousel and Slider creation and management.
-- *cms.pages*, where Editorial boards can create Pages.
+- **cms.pages**, where Editorial boards can create Pages.
-- *cms.publications*, where Editorial boards publish contents in one or more WebPath.
+- **cms.publications**, where Editorial boards publish contents in one or more WebPath.
-- *cms.search*, MongoDB Search Engine and management commands.
+- **cms.search**, MongoDB Search Engine and management commands.

 The module `cms.contexts` defines the multiple website management (multi contexts) we have adopted.
 Each context mail ches a Path and a web page, it's nothing more than a